 We all have our peculiarities and quirks.
 However, if you’ve noticed that your way of thinking, feeling, or doing things isn’t quite the norm, you may suspect that you have autism spectrum disorder (ASD), even though you never received a diagnosis as a child.

-Maybe your body language, social skills, behaviors, or general preferences don’t seem to correspond to those around you?
-Or perhaps you have a child who was recently diagnosed with autism, and you recognize some of the same issues in your own way of behaving?
+Maybe your body language, social skills, behaviors, or general preferences don’t correspond to those around you.
+Or perhaps you have a child recently diagnosed with autism, and you recognize some of the same issues in your way of behaving?

-In recent years, more individuals are adopting the idea of neurodiversity—the idea that some individuals have neurological differences and those differences should be respected rather than “corrected”.
-Still, a diagnosis of autism as a grown-up can come as an undesirable shock.
+In recent years, more individuals are adopting the idea of neurodiversity—the idea that some individuals have neurological differences and those differences should be respected rather than “corrected.”
+Still, diagnosing autism as a grown-up can come as an unpleasant shock.
 You may even experience anxiety or denial over the diagnosis.
-On the other hand, if you’ve long doubted that you have ASD or some other condition that sets you separated from your peers, a diagnosis can come as a solace.
-Unexpectedly, a lot of your past interactions and experiences make sense, and you’re given a sense of clarity.
+On the other hand, if you’ve long doubted that you have ASD or some other condition that sets you separated from your peers, a diagnosis can come as solace.
+Unexpectedly, many of your past interactions and experiences make sense, and you’re given a sense of clarity.

-The goal of autism treatment for adults is to help them live happily and fulfilled lives.
+The goal of treatment for adult autism is to help them live happy and fulfilled lives.
 Most adults with autism struggle because they have been misunderstood all their lives.
 Often, they don’t even understand themselves.
 “Why am I so clumsy?”
-Or “Why don’t I like to be with people, or go shopping, or go to movies?”
+Or “Why don’t I like to be with people, go shopping, or go to movies?”
 Or “Why is it so hard for me to stick with things?”
 Or “Why do I feel so sluggish and unmotivated?”

 Signs of high-functioning autism in adults

-Autism in general has a wide range of signs and symptoms, even if you narrow the scope down to “high functioning” autism.
-Autism signs and symptoms in adults tend to be most noticeable in your emotional and behavioral patterns, communication skills, interests, and sensitivity to stimuli, such as touch and noise.
+Autism generally has many signs and symptoms, even if you narrow the scope to “high functioning” autism.
+Autism signs and symptoms in adults are most noticeable in your emotional and behavioral patterns, communication skills, interests, and sensitivity to stimuli like touch and noise.